henriemini/Password-Memory/README.md

 npx json-server pm-db.json

+Environment for the Angular ->

+ng s --configuration=development

 to-do-list:

-    - Allow change the Main Key of all passwords on the Main Profile
     - Add Help Page showing the steps to do
-    - Put something on home page
+    - Explain the idea of the project on the Home Page
     - Change the look of the site